American Indians in Oklahoma

 Will Rogers Quips Activity

-Will Rogers was born on a Cherokee Reservation where a freed slave taught him how to lasso.
+Will Rogers was born on a Cherokee reservation where a former enslaved person taught him how to lasso.
 Rogers became so proficient with the lasso that he got a job as a trick lassoer in a Wild West Show.
 While demonstrating his lasso skills, Rogers also began sharing his quips.
 Eventually he became known more for his sharp wit than his lasso skills.
 He was a humorist whom many viewed as very wise.

 Read through the following quotes of Will Rogers and explore the meaning and humor behind each one.
 Can you think of any quick quips of your own?